angular-gantt/angular-gantt/docs/configuration/attributes.md

     An optional number value can be prepended to this scale, like `5 minutes`, `3 hours` or `6 months`.

     default: `day`

+- ### taskLimitThreshold

+    The threshold tasks count for `ganttTaskLimiter`.

+    For performance reasons, when more than 100 tasks are loaded in the gantt chart, tasks outside of the visible scrollable viewport are removed from the DOM by the `ganttTaskLimiter` filter .

+    It enhance global performance when `ganttTaskLimiter` is enabled on a heavy-loaded data model, but tasks may appear with a small delay when scrolling the viewport.

+    Set to a negative number like `-1` to disable it, or set to `null` to force it regardless the tasks count.

+    default: `100`

+- ### columnLimitThreshold

+    The threshold columns count for `ganttColumnLimiter`.

+    For performance reasons, when more than 500 columns are loaded in the gantt chart, columns outside of the visible scrollable viewport are removed from the DOM by the `ganttColumnLimiter` filter.

+    It enhance global performance when `ganttColumnLimiter` is enabled on a heavy-loaded data model, but columns may appear with a small delay when scrolling the viewport.

+    Set to a negative number like `-1` to disable it, or set to `null` to force it regardless the columns count.

+    default: `500`